yavski/fab-speed-dial/README.md

 Until yavski adds this to his repo, or until I add this to maven, you'll need to download this repo and add it as a module in your Android Studio project if you want the multi-color feature.

 #### Usage
-Just like the usage of the original, except you need to define an integer-array resource that contains the colors you want to use.
+Just like the usage of the original, in addition, you need to define an integer-array resource that contains the colors you want to use in the order of the items you want colored

 ```
 <integer-array name="fab_menu_item_colors">